XiaoyuLiang/BIOE806-Spring2022/content/1-intro.md

 </table>
 </body>

-### Course Policies
- - Please be on time, and bring a laptop to class.
- - Assignments should be submitted on Blackboard by the time specified there.
- - Students are expected to follow the honor code.
- - Co-operation between students is permitted, and should be cited (eg. “Jane Doe helped me debug the code for producing the scatterplot.”).

-### Homework Guidelines
- - Assignments should be submitted on [Blackboard](https://blackboard.uthsc.edu/ultra/institution-page) by the time specified there.
-For any late homework, you will get the half points of your actual grade for that homework.
- - All assignments will be graded and carry equal weight.
- - Students are expected to follow the honor code.
- - Co-operation between students is permitted, and should be cited (eg. “Jane Doe helped me debug the code for producing the scatterplot.”).
- - You are encouraged to meet me in my office hours for help on the homework problems after you have tried to solve the problems on your own.
-We can meet over zoom or in my office.
-You can find my zoom link on [Blackboard](https://blackboard.uthsc.edu/ultra/institution-page).

 {% capture text %}Note:
 There are *soft* limits and guidelines for gh-pages usage: sites should be < 1GB, use < 100GB bandwidth per month, and make < 10 builds per hour.